-The Risk Management Committee of TISCO Bank, comprising the senior managements from the TISCO Bank, has been delegated from the Board of Directors of TISCO Bank in charge of the formulation and implementation of enterprise-wide risk strategies and action plans in connection with risk management policies and guidelines.
+The Risk Management Committee of the company, comprising the senior managements from the TISCO Group, has been appointed by the Group CEO in charge of the formulation and implementation of enterprise-wide risk strategies and action plans in connection with risk management policies and guidelines.
 The Risk Management Committee meeting is regularly held once a month.
-Enterprise Risk Management, Risk and Business Analytics, Operational Risk Management, and IT Risk Management functions in the parent company support the Risk Management Committee in setting up and monitoring risk management policies and guidelines and performing enterprise-wide risk management activities through a risk research and reporting process.
-Moreover, Risk Management Committee of TISCO Bank has also been established in effective management and control of risks in various business units of the bank by adopting the risk management policy from TISCO Financial Group.
-Under consolidated supervision principle of the Bank of Thailand, Risk Management Committee of TISCO Bank directly reports to the Risk Management Committee of TISCO Financial Group.
+Enterprise risk management, risk and business analytics, operational risk management, and IT risk management functions support the Risk Management Committee in setting up and monitoring risk management policies and guidelines and performing enterprise-wide risk management activities through research, assessment, and reporting process.

-Specific-Area Risk Authorities
+• Specific-Area Risk Authorities